Create an Action That Publishes a Report

 Publish Report (as)

 To publish a report, select the desired HTML page from the dropdown, then enter a name into the input field to the right.
-The name you choose here will become the link users use to access and view the report data.
+The name chosen here will become the link users use to access and view the report data.

-If the HTML file contains any tilde variables as separate section will appear, which will be touched on later.
+If the HTML file contains any tilde variables, a separate section will appear, which is explained in the Tilde Variables section.

-The report name can also be a tilde variable, which is explained here.
+The report name can also be a tilde variable.

 Publish report and report name